amomen9/PostgreSQL/pgpool/Part I Install and Configure PostgreSQL for pgPool.md

 **Very important note!**

 In this document, these are the major directories paths.
+ All these directories must exist and the postgres user must have full access to them.
  If you need to make alterations, you must change the directories used in this document eveywhere:

 **$PGDATA:**

 `/data/postgresql/15/main/data`